JonathanThing/ECE-298A-VGA-Video-Player/docs/info.md

 |6 |   |G[1]|IO3  |
 |7 |   |B[0]|nCS  |

-Pinout is chosen to make the PCB design easier.
+The pinout was chosen to make the PCB design easier.

 ## External hardware